-Ex-Jharkhand CM Champai Soren, AJSU's Sudesh Mahto file nominations for Assembly polls
+Ex-Jharkhand CM Champai Soren, AJSU's Sudesh Mahto file nominations for assembly polls

 AJSU party is an ally partner of BJP-led NDA in Jharkhand.

-As per the seat-sharing arrangement in NDA, BJP will contest 68 seats, AJSU party 10, JD(U) 2 and LJP (RV) 1.
+As per the seat-sharing arrangement in NDA, BJP will contest 68 seats, AJSU party 10, JD(U) two and LJP (RV) one.

 The Jharkhand assembly polls will be held in two phases – November 13 and November 20 – with the counting of votes on November 23.